boschresearch/torchphysics/docs/tutorial/sampler_tutorial.rst

 Point Creation
 ==============
-After the definition of the domains, the next part is the creation of training/validation points on these domains.
+After the definition of the domains, the next part is the creation of training/validation points in these domains.
 This task is handled by the **PointSampler**-class.
 Different kinds of sampling are implemented, for example:

 - ``RandomUniformSampler``: samples uniform randomly distributed points, in the given domain.